 フランスで子会社を設立するには、いくつかの法律と要件を満たす必要があります。

-- Taxation: Subsidiaries pay corporate income tax.
-Dividends paid to a non-resident parent company may have to pay withholding tax.
+• Taxation: Subsidiaries pay corporate income tax.
+Dividends paid to a non-resident parent company are generally subject to 25% withholding tax, unless reduced or exempt under a tax treaty or applicable EU rules.
 This can be reduced or removed under double tax treaties or the EU Parent-Subsidiary Directive, which prevent the same profits from being taxed twice.

-- Reporting: All companies file annual financial statements and tax returns.
+• Reporting: Companies generally file annual financial statements each year.
+SARLs and SASs usually file approved annual accounts with the commercial court registry.
 They must also comply with social security and other administrative requirements.

 フランス子会社の利点